marcosvidolin/azure-ad-b2c-login/README.md

 # Angular Azure AD B2C

-SPA Azure B2C login demo.
+This is a simple Angular front-end (SPA) that uses Azure Active Directory B2C to authenticate users.

 ## Dependencies